JuliaLang/julia/README.md

 *Note:* A C++ implementation of random matrix statistics is missing because this test involves many whole-matrix operations, and it is not clear what an idiomatic implementation would look like.

-As an aside, to give a quick taste of what Julia looks like, here is the implementation code for core functions used in the Mandelbrot and pi sum benchmarks:
+As an aside, to give a quick taste of what Julia looks like, here is the implementation code for core functions used in the Mandelbrot and random matrix statistics benchmarks:

 ```
 function mandel(z)